-- 2. In summary, this Written Representation addresses and references: - Relevant policy framework and compliance, including the strong policy support for offshore wind farms and onshore electricity networks infrastructure in National Policy Statements (NPS) EN-1, EN-3 and EN-5. - The key features of the draft DCO and Deemed Marine Licences (DMLs), including flexibility provided. - The conclusions of the environmental assessment as detailed in the Environmental Statement (ES) (Document 6.1) in the context of the policy framework, including proposed mitigation, cumulative assessment and compliance with the topic assessment guidance in NPS EN-1 and EN-3. - The Information for the Habitats Regulations Assessment (Document 5.3), its taking full account of Advice Notice 10, and its accompanying matrices to inform the report on the implications for European Sites. - Compulsory acquisition and the compelling case in the public interest for compulsory acquisition powers to be granted under the DCO.
+- 2. In summary, this Written Representation addresses and references: - Relevant policy framework and compliance, including the strong policy support for offshore wind farms and onshore electricity networks infrastructure in National Policy Statements (NPS) EN-1, EN-3 and EN-5. - The key features of the draft Development Consent Order (DCO) and Deemed Marine Licences (DMLs) (Document 3.1, REP1-008), including flexibility provided. - The conclusions of the environmental assessment as detailed in the Environmental Statement (ES) (Document 6.1, APP-214 to APP-686) in the context of the policy framework, including proposed mitigation, cumulative assessment and compliance with the topic assessment guidance in NPS EN-1 and EN-3. - The Information for the Habitats Regulations Assessment (Document 5.3 APP-201), its taking full account of Advice Notice 10, and its accompanying matrices to inform the report on the implications for European sites. - Compulsory acquisition and the compelling case in the public interest for compulsory acquisition powers to be granted under the DCO.